Routine prenatal care generally includes:

 - Mindful attention is paid to the baby's heart rate, mother's vital signs and to the overall unfolding of the birth.

 Care for the Mother & Baby up to six weeks after birth includes:

-- I come to your home for the postpartum visits on day 1, day 3, 1 week, 2 week, 4 week, and 6 weeks.
+- I come to your home for the postpartum visits on day 1, day 3, 1 week, 2 week, 4 week, and at 6 weeks at the office.

 - Vital signs of mother & baby are monitored, patterns of eating & sleeping are noted and breastfeeding assistance is given.